 How to Make a Portfolio of Your Work

 Knowing how to create a portfolio is an essential skill to have, as sometimes just having all your talents and skills listed isn’t as effective as displaying it visually.
 Whether it’s an online portfolio or a design portfolio, these tips will help you create one that showcases just what you’re capable of.

 The right format for your portfolio will depend largely upon the position you are applying for, with the ideal choice being whatever will show your skills and talents best.
-If you wish to create an online portfolio, sites such as Behance and Squarespace provide a huge array of user-friendly options, where the only rule for creating physical portfolios is to use
+If you wish to create an online portfolio, sites such as Behance and Squarespace provide a huge array of user-friendly options.

 Collect any and all information relating to your professional career thus far and use it create a master version of your portfolio.
 Apart from keeping all that important information organised and safe, this will make it easier to create smaller custom portfolios for specific jobs in future.